ratnania/mlhiphy/doc/report/01-intro_to_gp.rst

    k _ { \mathrm { RQ } } \left( x , x ^ { \prime } \right) = \sigma ^ { 2 } \left( 1 + \frac { \lVert x - x ^ { \prime } \rVert_2 ^ { 2 } } { 2 \alpha \ell ^ { 2 } } \right) ^ { - \alpha }

-This kernel is equivalent to adding together many RBF kernels with different length-scales, where GP priors should have functions which vary smoothly across many length-scales.
+This kernel is equivalent to adding together many RBF kernels with different length-scales, or can be seen as an infinite sum of RBF kernels.
 If :math:`\alpha \rightarrow \infty`, then the RQ is identical to the RBF.